sergioserr/fullslider/readme.md

  - Save presentation on session storage
  - Open recent presentations.
  - View presentation
- - And you can create presentation using a text-editor!
+ - And you can create presentation using a text-editor and continue to use manual editing too!

 ## Quick Guide ##